zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[actions / toolkit](https://github.com/actions/toolkit) - The GitHub ToolKit for developing GitHub Actions.
 ## All language

+* 【2024-10-13】[cline / cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, and more with your permission every step of the way.
+* 【2024-10-13】[nextcloud / server](https://github.com/nextcloud/server) - ☁️ Nextcloud server, a safe home for all your data
 * 【2024-10-11】[clinebot / cline](https://github.com/clinebot/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, and more with your permission every step of the way.
 * 【2024-10-11】[hcengineering / huly-selfhost](https://github.com/hcengineering/huly-selfhost) - Huly for Self Hosting
 * 【2024-10-11】[openai / CLIP](https://github.com/openai/CLIP) - CLIP (Contrastive Language-Image Pretraining), Predict the most relevant text snippet given an image